How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each 1 mL single-use, pre-filled syringe contains a clear, colourless-to-pale yellow, sterile, preservative-free solution that contains 75 mg of alirocumab.
+Each 1 mL single-use, pre-filled pen contains a clear, colourless-to-pale yellow, sterile, preservative-free solution that contains 75 mg of alirocumab.
 Nonmedicinal ingredients: histidine, sucrose, polysorbate 20, and water for injection (USP), to pH 6.0.

 The rubber needle shield does NOT contain natural latex.

 The recommended starting dose of alirocumab is 75 mg injected subcutaneously (under the skin) every 2 weeks.
 Depending on the effectiveness of the medication, your doctor may increase your dose to 150 mg every 2 weeks, but most people find that the lower dose is enough.
 Alternatively, your doctor may recommend a dose of 300 mg injected once every 4 weeks.
 This will involve 2 separate injections of 150 mg of alirocumab.

 Subcutaneous injections are administered in the abdomen, upper arm, or thigh area.
 Change the injection site with each injection to keep your skin healthy.